Fremantle Football Club: Performance

-As of July 2024, Fremantle holds an overall win percentage of 45.52%, ranking 16th out of the 21 clubs to have competed in the VFL/AFL.
+As of the end of the 2026 season, Fremantle holds an overall win percentage of 47.24%, ranking 13th out of the 21 clubs to have competed in the VFL/AFL.
 Fremantle is also the oldest of the three active clubs yet to win a premiership.
-The Dockers' most successful period thus far came between 2013 and 2015, during which they secured three consecutive top-four finishes, made their only grand final appearance (2013) and claimed their only minor premiership (2015).
+The Dockers' most successful period thus far came between 2013 and 2015, during which they secured three consecutive top-four finishes, made their first grand final appearance (2013) and won their first minor premiership (2015).
+After losing an elimination final in 2025, its first finals appearance since 2022, Fremantle claimed their second minor premiership in 2026 and earned its second Grand Final berth.